Chapter One – This is Mr. Death….

 Not even remotely.

 I was devastated by Mike’s passing.
-He and I had become especially close in the year before he died, and we had even made plans to meet the day he was killed.
-He had been due to come to my house just before the accident occured.
+He and I had become especially close in the year before he died.
+In fact we were ‘courting’ in the old fashioned sense of the word, and we had made plans to meet the day he was killed.
+He had been due to come to my house to collect me just before the accident occurred.

 The funeral mass was followed by his burial.

 I am told that I collapsed at his graveside.
 I am horrified by this in retrospect.
 His poor family had enough to deal with.
 But I have no memory of it at all.
 None.
-Or what I did afterwards, where we went, exactly who was with me.
+Or of leaving the cemetery.
+It’s literally a blank.

-I have no memory, in fact, of the days that followed either.
-Its all a blank.
+I have no memory of the days that followed either.
 Only small glimpses, flashes of what I might have done…like a dream you are not sure you even had.